eclipse-theia/theia-cloud/documentation/OpenAPI.md

 ## Generate and Update

-Start Theia.cloud service from IDE (which starts quarkus in dev mode).
+Start Theia Cloud service from IDE (which starts quarkus in dev mode).

 Access generated specs at <http://localhost:8081/q/openapi?format=json>